Floydlang/floyd/design_notes/Motherboard/Clocks and channels.md

 Modelling concurrent processess are done using clocks.
 Accelerating computations (parallellism) is done using tweaks — a separate mechanism.

+Processes are only used for mutable things, not for straight pure parallellism (like a shader).

 # Toplevel
 Process that CAN find resources and assets and configures other processes.

-# Process
+# Work-Process
 Concurrent lightweight process with separate address space.
 Has inbox for values.
 Keeps 1 state variable
-Advances time
+Advances time.
+State and inbox are owned by runtime, not process.
+Has a unique adress in the world.
 Is an “object”, not a dynamic ID.
 Can mutate world.
 Cannot find assets / ports / resources — those are handed to it.
+Can call seqfunctions & core functions
+DO NOT USE FOR PMAP ETC.
+Cannot create other processes!

+# Process-function
+A function that has the correct signature to be plugged into a work-process.
+It handles events, can wait for different events in different parts of its callstack.
+(It can be a state machine using its callstack).

+# Fan-in-fan-out Process
 Has parallellism setting: increase > 1 to put on more threads with multiplex + merge.
 Built in supervision.
-Can call seqfunctions & core functions
-??? idea: code it as a shader / main() that is run once for each message?
-Alt: have closed loop and select() which allows the modes of operation.
+Declarative - only settings, no code.

-# Supervisor
+# Supervisor-Process
-A special type of process that mediates life and death and com of child processes. ???
-Declarative?
+A special type of process that mediates life and death and com of child processes.
+Declarative - only settings, no code.

 # Seqfunction
 A function that can communicate with world, block och external calls.
 Non-pure.